Gyanreyer/tempeh/README.md

 </ul>
 ```

-##### `#for:range:{index}`
+##### `#for-range:{index}`

-For cases where you just need to arbitrarily loop a certain number of times, `#for` can be extended with a `:range` modifier.
+For cases where you just need to arbitrarily loop a certain number of times, you can use the `#for-range` attribute.
-In this case, the attribute should take a JavaScript expression which evaluates to an array of 2 integers:
-the start and end index of the range (both inclusive).
+The attribute should take a JavaScript expression which evaluates to an array of 2 integers representing the start and end index of the range (both inclusive).

 If the start index is higher than the end, the loop will count down instead of up.